sebapersson/PEtab.jl/docs/src/tutorials/define_problem/model_system.md

 nothing # hide
 ```

-As we assign a parameter to an initial value for `S`, it needs to be provided as a
+As we assign a parameter to an initial value for state `S`, initial values need to be
-`NamedTuple`.
+provided as a `NamedTuple`.

 ::: warning Parameter access in `ODEProblem`